pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "How much richer would the whole world be if the reinforcers in daily life were more effectively contingent on productive work?"
 --B. F. Skinner

-"All wars are civil wars because all men are brothers."
---Slogan, Vietnam-era antiwar

 "Aww yeah!
 Are you ready to SOOOORT?!"
 --Student in CS (David)
 "It's stunningly easy to please you people isn't it?"